 - Employers may request a credit report when making a hiring decision for a job application.

-Credit history can impact your life in many ways even if you aren’t applying for a credit card, mortgage, or auto loan.
-And if you are, inaccurate information can cause the application to be turned down or for an approval to result in less favorable terms.
+Your credit scores can impact your life in many ways, even if you aren’t applying for a credit card, mortgage, or auto loan.
+And if you are, inaccurate information can cause the application to be turned down or result in less favorable terms.

 What inaccuracies should you look for?

-Any information listed on your credit report may be inaccurate.
-Personal information, such as previous addresses, the name or information about previous employers, may not be that important.
-Other information, such as names you have used and account data, can be critical.
+Any information listed on your credit report may be inaccurate or incomplete.
+Personal information, such as previous addresses, names, or previous employers, may not be that important.
+However, other information, such as names you have used and account data, can be critical.

-Some typical errors seen on credit reports which could have an impact include:
+Some typical errors you may find on credit reports which could have an impact include:

 - Name misspellings